Pierogi: Calories, Nutrition and Health Benefits

 How to Flatten the Spike

-- 🥗 Side salad with vinaigrette - Fiber and acid slow absorption
+- 🥗 Side salad with vinaigrette - Fiber and acetic acid slow digestion

 Cultural Significance

-Pierogi are Poland's national dish, with origins dating back to the 13th century when dumplings arrived via trade routes from Asia.
+Pierogi are Poland's most iconic dish, with origins dating back to the 13th century, influenced by Central Asian dumplings brought by traders.

 In Poland: